HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/validate_friendlyurl/configure_validate_friendly_urls.md

     -   **nm:oid:unique\_page\_name**

-        This navigation model URI redirects the request to a specific portal page based on the unique name of the target page.
+        This navigation model URI redirects the request to a specific DX page based on the unique name of the target page.

     -   **custom:resolutionserviceuri**